Learn the Tricks to Gain the Treats of a Person-Centered Approach

 State Library of Oregon

 This session will provide an overview and demonstration of resources provided by the State Library of Oregon that support training and professional development, with a particular emphasis on self-guided options.
 The first part will focus on resources available to all Oregonians, such as test prep solutions, software training, and related databases.
 These resources will be helpful for clients, non-state employees, and state employees.
 The second part will focus on resources that are limited to state employees for access.
 Attendees will gain new tools to add to their collection of training materials and share with clients.

 Amy Coughenour has worked in libraries for over 10 years in areas including reference, instruction, distance education, scholarly communication, and electronic resources management.
 After starting in academic libraries, she now supports state employees as a member of the Government Information and Library Services division of the State Library of Oregon..

 Oregon’s Economy and Workforce - The Past, the Present and the Future

 Bob will share a host of economic and social metrics on Oregon’s workforce and economy.
 He will discuss how it has matured over the last several decades, how it is currently performing today, and what the future might hold in the short and long-term.

 Mr. Uhlenkott is the Research Director for the Oregon Employment Department.
 Previously he held that post in Idaho for 17 years.
 Prior to that he lead research teams in criminal justice and at the US Department of Energy.

-Preferred Worker Program – Introduction and Success Stories
+Preferred Worker Program – How Can We Help?

 Worksite Modification Consultant